iron-vault-plugin/iron-vault/docs/Other Features/Sidebar.md

 (Coming Soon)

 This tab will eventually also allow you to manage and roll your [[Oracles#Oracle Arrays|Oracle Arrays]], [[Oracles#Campaign Elements Oracles|Campaign Elements Oracles]], and [[Oracles#Madlib Oracles|Madlib Oracles]].
-#### Moves Tab
+#### Move Tab

-The Moves Tab includes a list of all Moves available in the currently-enabled Rulesets.
+The Move Tab includes a list of all Moves available in the currently-enabled Rulesets.
 You can filter this list by typing into its search field, which will narrow down the list to a fuzzy match based on what you're typing (meaning, you don't have to spell everything exactly right, or even write full words in the right order).
 When using the search field, the Moves list will also have its _groups_ reordered by top match.

 You can click on a Move category to expand it.
 Once expanded, you can click on any Move in the list to invoke the [[Make a move]] command using that Move.
 #### Character Tab